Jump to content

 • Responsive card layout

-• Full keyboard navigation – All functions are accessible via the keyboard, custom keyboard shortcuts and menu navigation using the arrow keys
+• Full keyboard navigation – All functions are accessible via the keyboard, custom keyboard shortcuts and menu navigation using the arrow keys (non-interactive/disabled menu items are excluded from the wandering focus)

-• WebVTT support – Standard subtitle format
+• WebVTT support – standard subtitle format

-• Multiple languages – Support for multiple audio tracks
+• Multiple languages – support for multiple audio tracks

 • Subtitle styling – Dedicated styling dialogue (font, size, colour, opacity)